karakun/karakun.github.io/_posts/2025-12-01-EncryptedFileChannel.md

 `EncryptedFileChannel` is a small but powerful utility:
 It lets you bring **transparent, authenticated encryption** into any Java NIO–based system, including Lucene, without rewriting application logic.

-You can find the source and tests on GitHub:
+You can find the source and tests on GitHub ([MPL-2.0 license](github.com/karakun/encrypted-filechannel?tab=MPL-2.0-1-ov-file#readme)):
 [karakun/encrypted-filechannel](https://github.com/karakun/encrypted-filechannel)

 If you’re working with sensitive data on disk - and need something light, reliable, and open - give it a look.